ranbirsingh-max/QR-code-generator/README.md

 # QR-code-generator
-You can generate of QR code of any link
+You can generate (QR)  of any webpage you want.